2023 Best Communication & Journalism Schools in North Carolina

 Communication & Journalism majors at UNC Chapel Hill take out an average of $16,500 in student loans while working on their egree.
 This translates to an average monthly loan payment of $361, based on a 10-year repayment plan.

 The excellent programs at East Carolina University helped the school earn the #4 place on this year’s ranking of the best communication and journalism schools in North Carolina.
-Located in the city of Greenville, ECU is a public school with a fairly large student population.
+Located in the city of Greenville, ECU is a public school with a very large student population.

 The average amount in student loans that communication and journalism majors at ECU take out is $24,673.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $298.